Napa Valley California, USA Travel Guide

 Over 400 wineries form the main attractions, from historic 19th-century estates to modern architectural marvels.

 The Napa Valley Wine Train provides a leisurely and luxurious way to see vineyards.
-Oxbow Public Market is a culinary hub having different vendors.
+Oxbow Public Market is a gastronomic hub having different vendors.
 The Culinary Institute of America (CIA) at Copia offers engagement with food arts.

 A hot air balloon ride at sunrise gives unparalleled panoramic views.